captbullett65/MSCFT/docs/FEDFUNDS-20250730_test-validation_log.md

 While not factored heavily into the models (which focus on Fed data, not external optics), this is worth noting as a potential *“Why Might You Be Wrong?”* clause, and could inform post-resolution review.

 ---

-Here is your **final validation log entry format** for this forecast, with clear placeholders to be filled once the outcome is known:

----